 The divorcing couple must have resided in the state of Texas for at least six months prior to filing for an uncontested divorce.
 The filing party must also live in the county in which they’re filing for at least 90 days.

 2. Petition of Divorce

 One party must get an Original Petition for Divorce in the county where they reside.
 Once filled out, this divorce petition notifies the court and the spouse that they are filing for divorce.
 The same party will also need to complete a Civil Case Information Sheet.
 Depending on the county where they live, there may be additional paperwork.

 3. Pay Filing Fee

-Once the divorce papers is properly filled out, the filing party is responsible to pay the associated filing fees.
+Once the divorce papers are properly filled out, the filing party is responsible to pay the associated filing fees.
 These fees vary by county but are generally between $150 and $300.

 4. Spouse Response

 From here, the responding spouse can sign a Waiver of Service before a notary and within one day after the Petition for Divorce is filed.
 This states that they do not wish to be formally served by a sheriff or process server.

 5. Ensure You Agree

 While it’s best to reach agreements prior to this phase, this is a good opportunity to ensure you still agree to all relevant issues regarding the divorce.
 Some couples do this with the help of an attorney or through mediation.